DevilXD/TwitchDropsMiner/webui/README.md

 ## Configuration

-The WebUI host and port are configured via environment variables:
+The WebUI host, port, and authentication are configured via environment variables:

 - **WEBUI_HOST**: Network interface to bind to (default: `0.0.0.0`)
   - `0.0.0.0` - Listen on all interfaces (accessible from other devices)